Canada Carbon (CVE:CCB) Stock Price Up 25% – Here’s Why

-Shares of Canada Carbon Inc. (CVE:CCB – Get Free Report) were up 25% during trading on Wednesday .
+Shares of Canada Carbon Inc. (CVE:CCB – Get Free Report) were up 25% on Thursday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-Approximately 152,000 shares changed hands during mid-day trading, an increase of 52% from the average daily volume of 100,228 shares.
+Approximately 152,000 shares changed hands during trading, an increase of 52% from the average daily volume of 100,228 shares.
 The stock had previously closed at C$0.02.

 Canada Carbon Company Profile